SteamReviewAnalysis/SteamReviewAnalysis.github.io/index.md

 ## Classification with K-means clustering

-We used K-means clustering to partition our games in sensible categories.
+We used K-means clustering on the embeddings to partition our games in sensible categories.
 After a bit of trial and error with different seeds and cluster number, we settled on a 20-cluster classification that produced fairly satisfying results.
 We used the [Silhouette Coefficient](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.silhouette_score.html) to determine a good number of clusters, but we also chose a high number for more variety.

+{% capture summary %}**Click to view clusters** (games ordered alphabetically){% endcapture %} {% capture details %}

+**Cluster 1:**
+Banished, Factorio, Frostpunk, Kenshi, No Man's Sky, Oxygen Not Included, RimWorld, Satisfactory, Subnautica, Super Hexagon, Surviving Mars

+**Cluster 2:**
+Assassin's Creed Odyssey, Assassin's Creed Origins, Batman: Arkham Asylum GOTY Edition, BioShock Infinite, Dishonored, Dying Light, Rise of the Tomb Raider, Tomb Raider

+**Cluster 3:**
+Age of Empires II (2013), BATTLETECH, Crusader Kings III, Europa Universalis IV, Hearts of Iron IV, Mount & Blade: Warband, Northgard, STAR WARS™ Empire at War: Gold Pack, Sid Meier's Civilization V, Sid Meier's Civilization VI, Stellaris, They Are Billions, Total War Saga: Thrones of Britannia, Total War: ROME II - Emperor Edition, Total War: THREE KINGDOMS, Total War: WARHAMMER, Total War: WARHAMMER II, Warhammer 40,000: Dawn of War III, XCOM 2

+**Cluster 4:**
+A Hat in Time, Celeste, DEATH STRANDING, GRIS, Hollow Knight, Little Nightmares, Ori and the Will of the Wisps, To the Moon

+**Cluster 5:**
+ARK: Survival Evolved, ATLAS, BATTALION 1944, Black Desert Online, Blackwake, Bless Online, Conan Exiles, Dead by Daylight, For Honor, Hunt: Showdown, Insurgency: Sandstorm, MORDHAU, Nether, PLAYERUNKNOWN'S BATTLEGROUNDS, Rust, SCUM, Tom Clancy's Rainbow Six Siege, Warhammer: Vermintide 2

+**Cluster 6:**
+Darkest Dungeon®, Dead Cells, Deep Rock Galactic, Enter the Gungeon, FTL: Faster Than Light, For The King, Hades, Into the Breach, Slay the Spire, Streets of Rogue, Warhammer 40,000: Mechanicus

+**Cluster 7:**
+Among Us, BattleBlock Theater, Broforce, Castle Crashers, Duck Game, Golf It!, Human: Fall Flat, Keep Talking and Nobody Explodes, Overcooked!
+2, Phasmophobia, Tabletop Simulator

+**Cluster 8:**
+Danganronpa 2: Goodbye Despair, Danganronpa: Trigger Happy Havoc, Doki Doki Literature Club, Helltaker, HuniePop, Mirror, Monster Prom, Night in the Woods, OneShot, Papers, Please, South Park™: The Stick of Truth™, The Henry Stickmin Collection, The Walking Dead, The Wolf Among Us, Undertale, VA-11 Hall-A: Cyberpunk Bartender Action

+**Cluster 9:**
+Borderlands 3, Call of Duty: Infinite Warfare, Call of Duty: WWII, Far Cry 5, Just Cause 3, Just Cause 4, Saints Row: The Third, Sniper Elite 4, Tom Clancy's Ghost Recon® Wildlands, Watch_Dogs 2

+**Cluster 10:**
+FINAL FANTASY XV WINDOWS EDITION, NieR:Automata™, Persona 4 Golden, Tales of Berseria, The Witcher 3: Wild Hunt, Yakuza 0

+**Cluster 11:**
+Black Mesa, Crash Bandicoot™ N. Sane Trilogy, DOOM, DOOM Eternal, DUSK, Half-Life, Half-Life 2: Episode Two, Half-Life: Alyx, Outlast, Resident Evil 2, Resident Evil 7 Biohazard

+**Cluster 12:**
+Arma 3, Beat Saber, Counter-Strike: Source, Day of Infamy, Garry's Mod, People Playground, Ravenfield, Totally Accurate Battle Simulator, Totally Accurate Battlegrounds, Wallpaper Engine

+**Cluster 13:**
+Cube World, Divinity: Original Sin 2, FINAL FANTASY XIV Online, Fallout 4, Kingdom Come: Deliverance, Middle-earth™: Shadow of War™, Mutant Year Zero: Road to Eden, Pathfinder: Kingmaker, Pillars of Eternity II: Deadfire, The Elder Scrolls Online, Vampyr

+**Cluster 14:**
+Artifact, Bloons TD 6, Grand Theft Auto V, HITMAN™ 2, PAYDAY 2, The Elder Scrolls V: Skyrim, The Elder Scrolls V: Skyrim Special Edition

+**Cluster 15:**
+American Truck Simulator, BeamNG.drive, Euro Truck Simulator 2, Rocket League, The Crew 2

+**Cluster 16:**
+DARK SOULS™ III, DARK SOULS™: REMASTERED, DRAGON BALL FighterZ, Monster Hunter: World, Nioh: Complete Edition, Sekiro™: Shadows Die Twice

+**Cluster 17:**
+Don't Starve, Don't Starve Together, My Time At Portia, Raft, Slime Rancher, Stardew Valley, Terraria, The Forest

+**Cluster 18:**
+Cuphead, Getting Over It with Bennett Foddy, Hotline Miami, Mark of the Ninja, One Finger Death Punch, Shovel Knight: Treasure Trove, Super Meat Boy, The Binding of Isaac, The Binding of Isaac: Rebirth

+**Cluster 19:**
+Cities: Skylines, Farming Simulator 19, House Flipper, Jurassic World Evolution, PC Building Simulator, Planet Coaster, The Sims(TM) 3, Two Point Hospital, Youtubers Life, theHunter: Call of the Wild™

+**Cluster 20:**
+Baba Is You, Gunpoint, Portal 2, The Room, The Room Two

+{% endcapture %}{% include details.html %}

 The figure below shows the games which are part of each cluster.
 Use the menu to navigate to the cluster of your choice.
 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="500" src="/html/clusters.html"></iframe>
-If you know your games well, you see that the classification worked pretty well, at the exception of some oddities.
+If you know your games well, you see that the classification worked pretty well, with the exception of some oddities.

 Particularly satisfying are the clusters 3 and 19, which group grand strategy games such as the _Civilization_ and _Total War_ series, and Simulation games of all sorts respectively.
 The cluster 5 is interesting as it contains a lot of games, including several that don't seem that similar, apart from the fact that they are linked by being multiplayer games.
 Maybe their belonging to the same cluster is a sign that the multiplayer component is the most salient part of the game, superseding the other aesthetic and gameplay features, in the players' reviews. <span class="spoiler">(Or maybe the model was just desperate to make a group, hard to say ;n;)</span>